 Prices are tax included

-For 10 years, Biome has spoken out about this issue and tried to avoid selling products that contain palm oil or its derivatives because of the associated habitat destruction and threat to endangered species.
+For 11 years, long before it became a well known issue*, Biome has spoken out about palm oil and tried to avoid selling products that contain palm oil or its derivatives because of the associated habitat destruction and threat to endangered species.

-Sometimes, despite our thorough questioning of the manufacturer and best endavours to verify accuracy, products may contain palm oil.
+Sometimes, despite our thorough questioning of the manufacturer and best endeavours to verify accuracy, products may contain palm oil.

 What is Biome’s stance on palm oil?

 Biome has a commitment to not sell products containing palm oil or its derivatives.
-Excluding palm oil is relatively straight-forward (once we gain clarification from the supplier on the specific "plant" or "vegetable oil" they list as ingredients).
+Excluding pure palm oil is relatively straight-forward (once we gain clarification from the supplier on the specific "plant" or "vegetable oil" they list as ingredients).
 However, ingredients containing an amount of palm oil derivative are difficult to verify.
-We do stock a small number of skin and makeup products containing palm oil, but will always state clearly where the product does to our knowledge.

 Palm oil free ranges offered at Biome include: